Dental Care and Tooth Eruption

 helpful.
 A chemical known as chlorhexidine is currently considered the most

 effective.
-Several products containing chlorhexidine are available for cats.
+Several products containing chlorhexidine are available for dogs.

 - Veterinary care - An annual checkup by a veterinarian can help